pavelMerlin/cv_satellite/readme.md

 ### Create Model

 1. **Import cool layers and models**
+This structure has nine layers of neurons connected in series.
+This model is well suited for solving the clustering problem.
 ```python
 from tensorflow.keras.models import Sequential, Model
 from tensorflow.keras.layers import Conv2D, MaxPooling2D, Flatten, Dense